Few-Shot Video Object Detection: FSVOD-500 Dataset

 Thus, we design and construct a new dataset for the development and evaluation of few-shot video object detection task.
 The design criteria are: \begin{itemize} \item The dataset should consist of \emph{\textbf{highly-diversified classes}} for learning a general relation metric for novel classes. \item The dataset should be \emph{\textbf{class-balanced}} where each class has similar number of samples to avoid overfitting to any classes, given the long-tailed distribution of many novel classes in the real world~\cite{gupta2019lvis}. \item The train/test/val sets should contain \emph{\textbf{disjoint}} classes to evaluate the generality of models on novel classes. \end{itemize}

-To save human annotation effort as much as possible, rather than building our dataset from scratch, we exploit existing large-scale video datasets for supervised learning, \ie, LaSOT~\cite{fan2019lasot}, GOT-10k~\cite{huang2019got}, and TAO~\cite{dave2020tao} to construct our dataset subject to the above three criteria by:
+To save human annotation effort as much as possible, rather than building our dataset from scratch, we exploit existing large-scale video datasets for supervised learning, \ie, LaSOT~\cite{fan2019lasot}, GOT-10k~\cite{huang2019got}, and TAO~\cite{dave2020tao} to construct our dataset subject to the above three criteria.
+The dataset construction pipeline is consist of dataset filtering, balancing and splitting.

 {\bf Dataset Filtering.~} Note that the above datasets cannot be directly used since they are only partially annotated for tracking task: although multiple objects of a given class are present in the video, only some or as few as one of them is annotated while the others are not annotated.
 Thus, we filter out videos with non-exhaustive labels while keeping those with high-quality labels covering all objects in the same class (target class).
 We also remove videos containing extremely small objects which are usually in bad visual quality and thus unsuitable for few-shot learning.
 Note that exhaustive annotation for all possible classes in such a large dataset is expensive and infeasible~\cite{dave2020tao,gupta2019lvis}.
 Therefore, only the target classes are exhaustively annotated for each video while non-target classes are categorically ignored.